-As stated further below, The North Face (TNF) has been able to stabilize their presence in China by practicing an online and offline strategy, this implies that the North Face is able to sell their items through online and offline channels.
-The main TNF stores in Mainland China are located : Chengdu, Lanzhou, Yinchuan, Jinhua, Shandong, Luoyang.
+As stated further below, The North Face (TNF) has been able to stabilize its presence in China by practicing an online and offline strategy, this implies that the North Face is able to sell its items through online and offline channels.
+The main TNF stores in Mainland China have located: in Chengdu, Lanzhou, Yinchuan, Jinhua, Shandong, and Luoyang.
 (Physical and shopping centers).
-As for their oflline strategy the brand has an official website catering to 39 countries worldwide.
+As for its online strategy, the brand has an official website catering to 39 countries worldwide.

 - Online: meaning physical stores, shopping centers…